Mobile Media: Producing visual stories with the iphone

 This two-day certificate workshop provides all skills necessary for shooting quality video on your iPhone.
 We’ll take you through how to capture key moments from events, product launches, conferences and interviews to publishing on social networks or your website.
 You’ll work hands-on with experienced TV and online content producers to learn foolproof techniques for capturing professional looking videos on your iPhone.

-- Best practice for shooting, editing and producing video on an iPhone
+- Best practices for producing, shooting, and editing video on an iPhone

-- To develop a story for video including storyboarding techniques
+- How to develop a story for video including storyboarding techniques

 - Best-in-class interviewing techniques from world-class reporters

-- Tips for choosing video locations, lighting, and audio
+- Tips for choosing video locations and how to optimize lighting, and audio

 - How to edit your video on the mobile device for quick publishing

 - The basics of editing on iMovie and MoviePro for a polished, professional look

-- To compress files for uploading to social networks or websites
+- How to compress files for uploading to social networks or websites

 - The secrets to creating video that resonates with a mobile audience!

 Who Should Attend

-Richard Taylor BBC North American technology correspondent based in Bay Area, founder of SuperRich Media and creator of the BBC’s global technology brand, ‘Click’, broadcast in the UK and on TV in English and other language services.
+Richard Taylor is the BBC North American technology correspondent in the Bay Area, founder of SuperRich Media and creator of the BBC’s global technology brand, ‘Click.’
 Richard’s experience with creating video on the mobile phone includes shooting entire TV news reports on his iPhone and in-person interviews with film director, James Cameron and web inventor, Tim Berners Lee.